XYOracleNetwork-v1/web-developer.xyo.network-react/docs/sdk-core-swift.md

 ## Sample Projects

-> A sample project demonstrating integration with iOS can be found [here](<https://github.com/XYOracleNetwork/sdk-ble-swift/tree/master/SampleiOS>)
+> A sample project demonstrating integration with iOS can be found [on GitHub](<https://github.com/XYOracleNetwork/sdk-ble-swift/tree/master/SampleiOS>)

-> A sample project demonstrating integration with MacOS can be found [here](<https://github.com/XYOracleNetwork/sdk-ble-swift/tree/master/SampleMacOS>)
+> A sample project demonstrating integration with MacOS can be found [on GitHub](<https://github.com/XYOracleNetwork/sdk-ble-swift/tree/master/SampleMacOS>)